grimy86/DataVista/README.md

 > [!NOTE]
 > Make sure to add the proper [DLL file(s)](https://github.com/ag-86/DataVista/tree/master/Library/External) in your project.

-step 1: Go into your solution explorer and select "Show All Files" or open the folder local to your solution. step 2: Locate /bin/Debug/ and /bin/Release/.
-These folders might contain other sub folders. step 3: copy the [DLL file(s)](https://github.com/ag-86/DataVista/tree/master/Library/External) into the Debug and Release binary.
+1. Go into your solution explorer and select "Show All Files" or open the folder local to your solution.
+2. Locate /bin/Debug/ and /bin/Release/.
+These folders might contain other sub folders.
+3. copy the [DLL file(s)](https://github.com/ag-86/DataVista/tree/master/Library/External) into the Debug and Release binary.

-In the end your solution explorer should look like this:
+#### In the end your solution explorer should look like this
 ![DVCexample](https://github.com/ag-86/DataVista/tree/master/Resources/Documents/DVCexample.png)

 ## Docs